The Research Ethics System is the University's online system that supports the development, review, and clearance of

 Time and activity with study participants, must be limited to only what is absolutely required.
 What can be done remotely must be done remotely.

-The process for resuming in-person research is outlined in this flow-chart and on the Research Information section of the University's COVID-19 information website.
+The process for resuming in-person research is outlined on the Research Information section of the University's COVID-19 information website.
 To aid researchers in preparing for this next step, a document to assess capacity and readiness, as well as setting priorities has been developed.
 Please review this information in full.